We have the following resources to help with the transition process:

 Statements of Special Educational Needs

-Transition to SET Ixworth School is an overwhelmingly positive experience and we will work with every individual student and their family to ensure that we meet their hopes and their expectations.
+Transition to SET Ixworth School is an overwhelmingly positive experience and we will work with each and every individual student and their family to ensure that we meet their hopes and their expectations.

 If you have any further questions regarding the transition process, then please email the School – firstname.lastname@example.org